omkz/omkz.github.io/_posts/2016-08-02-how-to-build-a-ruby-hash-out-of-two-equally-sized-arrays.markdown

 ---
 published: true
-title: How to build a Ruby hash out of two equally-sized arrays
+title: How to build a Ruby hash out of two equally-sized Arrays
 layout: post
 categories: ruby
 tags: ruby